-Add sheepskin throws, patterned or high pile rugs and gold accessories, such as gilted mirrors, frames and candleholders to your bedroom scheme to create a warm and inviting atmosphere; copper is very much on trend this winter and if used alongside muted colours, will add a certain warmth and mellowness to a space.
+Add sheepskin throws, patterned or high pile rugs and warm metallic accessories, such as gilted mirrors, frames and candleholders to your bedroom scheme to create a warm and inviting atmosphere; copper and brass are still very much on trend for this winter and if used alongside muted colours, will add a certain warmth and mellowness to a space.

-These copper glass star lanterns are beautiful and would look lovely hanging in a bedroom… just remember to use LED tealights if you’re going for a similar look in the bedroom.
-Try these ones, priced at £19.95 each.
+These glass star lanterns are beautiful and would look lovely hanging in a bedroom… just remember to use LED tealights if you’re going for a similar look in the bedroom.
+Try these ones, priced at £22.95 each.

 Image: Rose & Grey

 The gold floor lamp here totally warms up an otherwise neutral decor scheme.
-I also love the use of varying textures and spots of pattern on the bed.
-This floor lamp in brushed copper from Homebase is a good alternative to try.
+I also love the use of varying textures and splashes of pattern on the bed.
+This floor lamp in brass from Dunelm is a good alternative to try.

 Image source: Apartment Therapy